 “Ashleigh has helped me understand what writers are trying to do— time and place can be mixed up together, and if done right, the story sings to not only rural readers, but everyone.
 She has helped me understand that the South nurtures people and wounds people.
 She writes with love and precision."— Clyde Edgerton, novelist, Guggenheim fellow and member of the Fellowship of Southern Writers.

-Ashleigh Bryant Phillips grew up (and still lives) in Woodland, North Carolina, there's no stop light.
-She earned an MFA from the University of North Carolina, Wilmington where she was a Byington fellow.
-She's led workshops to fifth graders, undergraduates, and senior citizens.
-Her stories have been nominated for Best of the Net, awarded Best Small Fictions 2019, and taught in creative writing classrooms.
+Ashleigh Bryant Phillips grew up (and still lives) in rural Woodland, North Carolina.
+She attended Meredith College and then earned an MFA from the University of North Carolina, Wilmington where she was a Byington fellow.
+Ashleigh was chosen by Lauren Groff as the winner of the 2019 C. Michael Curtis Short Story Book Prize and her debut short story collection, Sleepovers, is forthcoming from Hub City Press.
+She's led workshops to fifth graders, undergrads, and senior citizens.
+And her stories have been nominated for Best of the Net, awarded Best Small Fictions 2019, and taught in creative writing classrooms.
 She wants to thank you for reading her work.
 Please, if it makes you feel anything tell others about it.
 And get in touch at email@example.com